scientificcomputing/scientificcomputing.github.io/docs/structure.md

 This is the folder containing the actual scripts for running simulations and creating figures and tables.
 How you organize this folder will depend on the project

 ### `data`
 This is the folder containing the data you are using in your paper.
 This folder should also contain a `README.md` file with information about what files are expected to be present in this folder.
 You might be in a situation where you cannot put the data in the repository, either because the data is too large, or the data is not shareable.
 In this case the README file should contain information about this.
-You can read more about data at [](data-main)
+You can read more about data at [](data-main).

 ### `LICENSE`
 A LICENSE contains information about what people can do with the code in your repository.
 Without a license, no one are allowed to do anything to the code.
-You can read more about licensing [here](docs-license), and hoe to add a license to your repository [here](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository)
+You can read more about licensing [here](docs-license).

 ## Files we recommend you to have